Skip to content

 To manage this, Workflows use selectors, which act like references, pointing to data without containing it directly.

-Selectors might refer to a named input - for example input image - like `$inputs.image`
+Selectors might refer to a named input - for example input image - like $inputs.image or predictions generated by a previous step - like $steps.my_model.predictions

 In the Workflows ecosystem, users focus on data purpose (e.g., “image”) without worrying about its exact format.
 Meanwhile, developers building workflow blocks need precise data formats.
 Kinds serve both needs - they simplify data handling for users while ensuring developers work with the correct data structure.